CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 for determining the country and city information of your visitors.
 This file is updated very frequently, about once every month.
 Why so often?
-IP assignments to countries change all the time in fact by the time we release our extension, the database file is most likely already slighty out of date.
+IP assignments to countries change all the time in fact by the time we release our extension, the database file is most likely already slightly out of date.

 #### What Will This Affect